huwb/volsample/README.md

 This repos started as the source code for the course titled *A Novel Sampling Algorithm for Fast and Stable Real-Time Volume Rendering*, in the *Advances in Real-Time Rendering in Games* course at SIGGRAPH 2015 [1].
 The full presentation PPT is available for download from the course page [here][ADVANCES2015].
 While this is useful reading, the latest implementation takes a new approach which completely replaces most of the approaches introduced in the talk.

-The latest approach, Structured Sampling, works differently.
+The latest approach, *Structured Volume Sampling*, works differently.
 See the Algorithm section below.

 ## Running